-West Compton is situated in North Dorset, it is located approximately three miles south from the historic market town of Shaftesbury and ten miles north of Blandford Forum.
+East Compton is situated in North Dorset, it is located approximately three miles south of the historic market town of Shaftesbury and ten miles north of Blandford Forum.

-It is a small enclosed conservation area with small, domestic, vernacular houses, lining its rural lanes.
+It is an enclosed conservation area with small, domestic, vernacular houses, lining its rural lanes.
 It has a distinct framework of greensand stone walls, hedges and trees.
 From vantage points within the conservation areas there are spectacular views of the open countryside and of the surrounding hills.
-The Conservation Area of West Compton was designated by North Dorset District Council, on 6th January 1995, in recognition of the special architectural and historic interest of the village.
+The conservation areas of West-Compton, East and West Compton were designated by North Dorset District Council, on 6th January 1995, in recognition of the special architectural and historic interest of the village.